Tex Winter: Early life

-Winter was born near Wellington, Texas (a fact which later provided him with his nickname when his family moved to California) 15 minutes after twin sister Mona Francis.
-The Winter family moved to Lubbock, Texas in 1929, where his mechanic father died of an infection when Tex was ten years old.
-Winter had to work while in elementary school to help his family, one such job was to collect boxes for a local baker in exchange for day-old bread.
+Winter was born on February 25, 1922, near Wellington, Texas, (a fact which later provided him with his nickname when his family moved to California) 15 minutes after twin sister Mona Francis.
+He grew up in an unpainted shack just outside of Wellington, located in the Texas panhandle, during the Dust Bowl.
+The Winter family moved to Lubbock, Texas, in 1929, where his mechanic father died of an infection after being speared by a marlin while fishing, when Tex was seven or eight years old.

+Winter had to work while in elementary school to help his family, one such job being to collect boxes for a local baker in exchange for day-old bread.
 In 1936, Winter and his sister moved to Huntington Park, California with their mother, who would work as a clothing store sales manager.
-His older football star brother Ernest remained in Texas to finish high school while his older sister Elizabeth had already married and moved to California first and encouraged them to move there.
-While attending Huntington Park High School, Winter worked with Phil Woolpert and Pete Newell as a ball boy for Loyola University.
+His older football star brother Ernest remained in Texas to finish high school, while his older sister Elizabeth had already married and moved to California first and encouraged them to move there.
+Winter worked on a truck farm when he first arrived in California, bringing overripe fruit home to the family.

+While attending Huntington Park High School, the Loyola University of Los Angeles (now Loyola Marymount University) basketball team practiced at his high school.
+Winter carefully studied coach Jimmy Needles’s reverse action offense, which was an early template of the later triangle offense.
+Along with Phil Woolpert and Pete Newell, Winter was a ball boy for Loyola University.
+Both Woolpert and Newell would become Hall of Fame head coaches.

+College

-After graduation from high school in 1940, Winter attended college at Compton Junior College for two years, where he became a renowned pole vaulter and earned a scholarship to Oregon State University.
+After graduation from high school in 1940, Winter attended college at Compton Junior College for two years, where he became a renowned pole vaulter and earned a pole-vaulting scholarship to Oregon State University.
 He was on the basketball and track teams at both schools.
 As a pole vaulter, Winter competed against Bob Richards, a 1948 and 1952 Olympian.
 He was considered a strong candidate for the US Olympic team in 1944, but the Olympics were cancelled by World War II.

+Naval service

 Winter met his wife Nancy at Oregon State.
 Both of them entered the United States Navy in early 1943, with Winter going into fighter pilot training and his wife into WAVES.
 After his pilot's wings were conferred he was assigned to fighter pilot duty in the Pacific.
 However, his orders were rescinded after his brother's plane was shot down, and Winter remained at Naval Air Station Glenview in Illinois for the duration of the war.
 After the war, he was assigned to NAS Corpus Christi as a test pilot for an experimental jet craft.
 While in the navy, Winter was a starting guard for his basketball team under the commanding officer Chuck Taylor.
 He left the Navy with the rank of Ensign in 1946.